 🔴 $15 or 15% per month

 In North Carolina, the maximum late fee is $15 or 5%, whichever is greater.
 Businesses may provide a grace period before applying late fees if they so choose.
-We recommend offering seven days as best practice.
+We recommend offering five to seven days as best practice.

 ✅ No Max Late Fee